BonilhaCaio/BCyto/README.md

 To cite **BCyto** in publications, please use:

-Bonilha CS, BCyto: A shiny app for flow cytometry data analysis, Molecular and Cellular Probes (2022), doi:
+Bonilha CS.
+BCyto: A shiny app for flow cytometry data analysis.
+Molecular and Cellular Probes (2022), doi:
 <https://doi.org/10.1016/j.mcp.2022.101848>